MSc in Economics and Business Administration - Finance and Investments

 CEMS - Master in International Management programme

-On Finance and Investments, you can apply for the CEMS - Master in International Management programme.
+On FIN, you can apply for the CEMS - Master in International Management programme.
 CEMS MIM is a double degree programme, which gives you the opportunity to add a second degree in international management to your CBS degree.
 This means that you will get both the MSc degree and the CEMS in International Management degree.

 CEMS is a 1-year programme, which you study in combination with your CBS degree in your 3rd and 4th semester.
 Part of it takes place at one of the other CEMS universities abroad.